YeonwooSung/ai_book/NLP/Transformers/README.md

 ![Multi-head Attention](./imgs/multi_head_attention.png)

 Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions.
 With a single attention head, averaging inhibits this.

+By using this Multi-head Attention method, the Transformer model could perform attention mechanism for each sequence in parallel.
+In othre words, we could use GPU to perform attention mechanism for each sequence concurrently.

 ### Applications of Attention in Transformer